Court Filing Services · All 50 States

 How fast can you file my documents?

-We offer four service speed tiers: Routine (3–5 business days), Preferred (1–3 business days), Express (within 48 hours), and Immediate (same business day).
+We offer four service speed tiers, framed by the initial filing attempt: Routine (5–7 days), Preferred (2–3 days), Next-Day (within 24 hours), and Same-Day (same day).
 Same-day filing requires intake to arrive early enough for the destination court's filing window — we confirm realistic timing in writing at intake.

 Do you handle e-filing?